-Red Tower of Quinghuai Lotus was named for the Quinghuai Province in China.
+Red Tower of Qinhuai Lotus was named for the Qinhuai Province in China.
 This is a magnificent lotus in every way.
 The petals on the large flowers are saturated with very dark-red color.
 The green foliage and golden-yellow receptacle add to the beauty of this amazing lotus specimen!
 The garnet-red blooms are perfectly formed on this tall, brilliant-red, multi-petaled flower.
-Red Tower Of Quinghuai Lotus is sure to become a customer favorite!
+Red Tower Of Qinhuai Lotus is sure to become a customer favorite!

 How to plant your lotus